Royal Athletic Park: Layout and design

 The park is a large rectangular plot oriented east-west, and the seating has been designed to accommodate field sports such as football (Canadian, Aussie, Rugby, Association codes), field lacrosse, baseball, and other field sports.
 The main baseball diamond (there is a secondary one in the NE corner) is located in the southwest corner.

 The permanent park seating is set up on the south and west sides of the property in a L-shape.
 At south sideline midfield, there is the main covered grandstand, about the width of three bleachers, and quite a bit deeper than the bleachers.
 East of the main grandstand there is a "full length" bleacher and a "half length" bleacher.
 Between the small "baseball" grandstand at the southwest field corner and the main grandstand there are 4 bleachers.
-Along the west end of the field extending northward from the smaller "baseball" grandstand ìs a "full length" bleacher and a "half length" bleacher.
+Along the west end of the field extending northward from the smaller "baseball" grandstand is a "full length" bleacher and a "half length" bleacher.
 The facility is set up to be accessible to as many different sporting entities as possible with the L-shaped seating.
 The design allows for numerous seating capacities with the addition of temporary seating.

 The stadium is surrounded by high-intensity lights on all sides allowing night games.
 There is surface parking just west of the stadium shared with the hockey arena, Save-On-Foods Memorial Centre.
 Residential and commercial development including single family detached houses and multi-family developments are on all sides of the city block.

 The stadium was recently upgraded with a new $400,000 video scoreboard intended to replace the decades-old minimalist baseball scoreboard.
 The scoreboard is situated on the northwest side of the park, or just beyond left field using the main baseball diamond configuration.
 Aside from a large full-colour video screen, the scoreboard also features prominently the name 'Royal Athletic Park' in large, arcing letters overhead.